microsoft/BotFramework-Composer/docs/concept-memory-draft.md

 When used in expressions, no special notation is necessary to refer to a property from memory.

-### Memory in Branching Actions
+### Memory in branching actions

-A bot can evaluate values from memory when making decisions inside a branching action like an `If/Else` or `Switch` action.
+A bot can evaluate values from memory when making decisions inside a [branching action](./howto-controlling-conversation-flow.md) like an `If/Else` or `Switch` action.
 The conditional expression that is tested in one of these branching actions is an [expression](#expressions) that, when evaluated, drives the decision.

 In the example below, the expression `user.profile.age > 13` will evaluate to either `True` or `False`, and the branch action will then execute the appropriate branch.